 - You have the flexibility to book 30, 45, and 60-minute massages for your subsequent treatments.

 Is it safe to combine massage therapy with other types of treatments?

 I’m pregnant.
-How can massage therapy benefit me?
+How can registered massage therapy benefit me?

-Massage is a wonderful way to relax, relieve pain and discomfort, and help you cope with stress and fatigue during pregnancy.
+Registered massage therapy is a wonderful way to relax, relieve pain and discomfort, and help you cope with stress and fatigue during pregnancy.
 During pregnancy, your body undergoes several changes, including weight gain and postural shifts.
 This results in extra pressure on your joints and more strain on your muscles.
-Massage helps relieve muscle and joint discomfort associated with these changes.
-Massage therapy is also a natural therapeutic option for the management of certain chronic conditions and prevention of illness.
-Regularly scheduled massage treatments are particularly essential since many medications that are considered relatively safe to control symptoms and discomfort (such as pain killers, anti-inflammatories, laxatives, sleeping pills) are not recommended (or desirable) to take during pregnancy.
+Registered massage therapy helps relieve muscle and joint discomfort associated with these changes.
+Registered massage therapy is also a natural therapeutic option for the management of certain chronic conditions and prevention of illness.
+Regularly scheduled registered massage treatments are particularly essential since many medications that are considered relatively safe to control symptoms and discomfort (such as pain killers, anti-inflammatories, laxatives, sleeping pills) are not recommended (or desirable) to take during pregnancy.
 Talk with your therapist to determine what treatment plan is appropriate for you.

-Are there any situations in which massage therapy would not be appropriate for me?
+Are there any situations in which registered massage therapy would not be appropriate for me?

 Should I tip?

 Our registered massage therapists are health professionals (licensed under the Health Practitioners Act-the same law that governs physicians, dentists, etc.) and tipping is not expected or necessary.
 Your return visits are the best reward and your referral is always most appreciated.

 Your Rights and Responsibilities